tanmoykdas/BashScript/README.md

 # BashScript

-Code taken from AI and here i am just colleted theminto one folder
+Code taken from AI and here i am just colleted them into one folder